 Professor Andrew George, MBE

 Andrew was appointed to the board in July 2018.
-He brings considerable experience in medical research, teaching, leadership as well as in the field of peer review in both public / university and private sector medical research settings.
+He brings considerable experience in medical research, teaching, leadership in both public / university and private sector medical research settings.

 He was appointed MBE in the 2017 New Year Honours for his for services to research participants and the ethical governance of clinical research.